Also known as: fears, fear reaction, anxiety disorder.

 What are phobias?

-Genetic/inherited (tends to run in families), biological and environmental factors (a traumatic experience like an illness or death in the family), have all been implicated as causes.
+Some phobias are genetic/inherited (tends to run in families), biological and environmental factors (a traumatic experience like an illness or death in the family), have all been implicated as causes.

 What are the symptoms of phobias?